Home > Personal Loans > Joint Personal Loans

 Your comparison rate is a percentage that incorporates both your interest rate and primary fees, such as establishment and monthly costs.
 This is designed to give you a more accurate indication of the cost of your loan overall, as an interest rate on its own isn’t wholly representative of this.

-No – a co-borrower should be someone that you know, trust and can rely upon to fulfil their half of the deal.
-Lenders are highly unlikely to approve a personal loan application between two people who have only met a handful of times in the past, for instance.
+While you can technically apply for a loan with anyone, a co-borrower should be someone that you know, trust and can rely upon to fulfil their half of the deal.
+Furthermore, lenders may be less likely to approve a personal loan application between two people who have only met a handful of times in the past.
+Some lenders may even impose additional requirements, such as requiring you to be married or partnered, or to live at the same address.

 Helpful personal loan guides